GWR coach livery 1942–1947

 In 1942, as a wartime economy measure, stock requiring repainting was painted in reddish-brown (the ends remaining black), with a single ¾" orange line at the waist.
 'G W R' (in pre-1934 lettering style) was applied below the orange line, with the coat of arms below the 'G W R'.
 With repainting of stock being a low priority at the time, the number of vehicles appearing in the reddish-brown livery was probably few.
 Roofs were painted dark grey.

 In 1943, the company insignia was applied below the waistline, being the coat of arms flanked by 'GREAT' and 'WESTERN', with the lettering, along with the class designations on doors and coach numbers, in a sans-serif font.
 At some time after 1943, normal brown and cream application was resumed, although roofs continued to be painted dark grey.
 Double waist lining was applied to principal and/or new coaches, while lesser coaches received just a single line.
 Droplight frames were painted maroon from 1943.
+The notation 'Third' was reintroduced for third-class compartments.

 Tony Richards' model of a 1939-refurbished Composite Restaurant car H33, converted from a Hornby 'Railroad' original, and using Comet etched brass overlays.
 Tony's description of the conversion can be found on the Swansea Railway Modellers Group site.
 (Tony is aware the lining should be double at the waist!)